donnelldebnam/GitCodingChallenges/src/Day 5/README.md

 ### What are we using this for?

 We'll be using TensorFlow's Keras API for building and training deep learning models.
-We do this by importing one of the supported datasets, in our case MNist, and then create a neural network to train the network and later test its accuracy.
+We do this by importing one of the supported datasets, in our case MNist, and then working to train the network and ultimately test its accuracy.

 ### Before You Begin...